 The Medical and Chirurgical Society of London was founded on 22nd May 1805 with the aim of bringing together physicians and surgeons in order to further scientific, professional and social communication.
 This body eventually became the Royal Society of Medicine.

-Between 1907 and 1909 seventeen specialist societies joined who brought with them their varied collections including administrative archives, rare books, art, silverware and medical equipment.
-Today the Royal Society of Medicine has 60 Sections ranging from Cardiology to the History of Medicine and to Psychiatry.
+Between 1907 and 1909, seventeen specialist societies joined who brought with them their varied collections including administrative archives, rare books, art, silverware and medical equipment.
+Today the Royal Society of Medicine has over 50 Sections ranging from Cardiology to the History of Medicine and to Psychiatry.

 Tours of the RSM and library exhibitions are open to the public and are free.